 - Feel more reactive

 This doesn’t mean stress is “causing” your skin problems.
-It means your skin is responding to your internal environment.
+It means your skin is responding to your external environment.

 Why Doing More Maybe Worse